AnswerOverflow/AnswerOverflow/notes/confect-migration-status.md

 - The functions depend on the API types for the runMutation calls

 ## Next Steps
-1. Create `confectPublic.ts` wrapper that adds cache support
+1. ~~Create `confectPublic.ts` wrapper that adds cache support~~ ✅ Done
-2. Migrate public functions
+2. Continue migrating public functions that don't heavily use cache
 3. Consider updating shared functions to accept readonly arrays
+4. Migrate authenticated functions (dashboard, stripe, etc.)